vmohit256/ml_practice/classical_ml/README.md

-# Concepts
+# Notes

-1. Bias/Variance tradeoff
+- Bias/Variance tradeoff
     - Total errors in generalization = (error due to bias) + (error due to variance) + (intrinsic error in the dataset) [1]
         - error due to bias = error due to wrong assumptions about data (eg: linear regression on circular boundary) = error due to poor / underfitting of training data
         - error due to variance = error due to model being *very* sensitive to the training data / process and hence fitting noise inside it = error due to overfitting on training data
         - intrinsic error = even the best most optimal algorithm can not reduce error more than this on the dataset
+        - TODO: get a source that formalizes this
     - "Tradeoff" may not be the right way to think about this, especially in modern deep learning models [2]
         - increase model size -> reduce bias without affecting variance (assuming it is properly regularized)
         - add more training data -> reduce variance without affecting bias (TODO: not very clear why and what are hidden assumptions in this)